mogera551/quel/README.md

 * Enclose the block to be repeated (a set of elements) with `{{ loop:(ViewModel property) }} ... {{ end: }}` in html.
    * `{{ loop:animals }} ... {{ end: }}`
    * `{{ loop:fruits }} ... {{ end: }}`
-* Within the repeating block, describe the array elements using wildcard dot notation `(ViewModel property).*`.
+* Within the repeating block, describe the array elements using dot notation with wildcard `*`.
    * `animals.*`
    * `fruits.*.name`
    * `fruits.*.age`